project-allocator/project-allocator/README.md

 ## Setting up the GitHub workflow

-You can setup the GitHub workflow for this `project-allocator-deploy` repository lets you automatically deploy your application using Wayfinder.
+You can setup the GitHub workflow for this `project-allocator-deploy` repository, which can automatically deploy your application using Wayfinder.
 The deployment will be triggered every time you push to this repository on the `main` branch.

 First, you need to clone this repository with `git clone https://github.com/Digital-Garage-ICL/project-allocator-deploy`.